Program Director, Yoga on High Foundation

 Michele was born in a commune at the base of the western Andes mountains of Arequipa, Peru to idealistic and adventurous parents.
 The locals told her father that she was an hija del Misti, or a daughter of the volcano Misti, which rises above the city there.
 Michele lived in Peru, and then in Brazil, until moving to California when she was 3, and then settled in New England where she lived until her early 20's.
 Michele's upbringing tended toward the bohemian; artists, writers, outdoor enthusists, sailors, skeptics, activists and intellectuals formed her extended family.
 Conversations were lively, gardens were large, and hard work was expected.
 Michele's natural curiousity, mixed with her ecclectic upbringing, lead her to pursue a bacchelor's degree in philosophy, which remains one of her true loves, along with yoga.

 Michele now lives in Columbus, and is one of the co-owners of Yoga on High.
 Currently, she teaches Hot Flow, aerial and iRest Yoga Nidra classes along with Runner's Workshops and therapeutic classes through the Yoga on High Foundation.
-Certified in ashtanga, OM vinyasa, pre-natal, aerial and iRest Yoga Nidra Level 1, she has also studied restorative and therapeutic yoga as well as pranayama.
-Michele infuses her joyful classes with lighthearted humor and silliness while still integrating the spiritual and philosophical teachings of Yoga.
+She is also one of the lead teachers in YOHI's teacher training program.
+Michele has specialized training in ashtanga, OM vinyasa, pre-natal, aerial and iRest Yoga Nidra, she has also studied restorative and therapeutic yoga as well as pranayama.
+Michele infuses her joyful classes with lighthearted humor while still integrating the spiritual and philosophical teachings of Yoga.
 Her style has been described by students as motiviating, compassionate, fun, energetic and inspiring.

 Along with being a mother, wife, yogini, writer and business owner, Michele enjoys trail running, SUP boarding, kayaking and the occasional sprint triathlon.
 She is always excited to get out in nature, and spends a good part of her time seeking adventures and activities that require sunscreen, bugspray and laughing until her sides hurt.